Three-point field goal: History

-Three years later in June 1979, the NBA adopted the three-point line (initially on a one-year trial) for the 1979–80 season, despite the view of many that it was a gimmick.
+Three years later, in June 1979, the NBA adopted the three-point line (initially on a one-year trial) for the 1979–80 season, despite the view of many that it was a gimmick.
 Chris Ford of the Boston Celtics is credited with making the first three-point shot in NBA history on October 12, 1979.
 The season opener at Boston Garden was more remarkable for the debut of Larry Bird (and two new head coaches).
 Rick Barry of the Houston Rockets, in his final season, also made one in the same game, and Kevin Grevey of the Washington Bullets made one that Friday night as well.
 Barry would later set the original 3-point record at 8 in a single game on February 9, 1980 against the Utah Jazz.
 The three-point field goal was slow to be adopted by teams in the NBA.
 In the 1980 NBA Finals, Julius Erving made the only three of the series (and first in Finals history) in Game 3, and in Game 4, neither team attempted a single shot beyond the arc.

 In its early years, the three-point shot was considered to be nothing more than a gimmick or desperation tactic, but in the late 1980s the three-pointer began to emerge as an important offensive weapon.
-Danny Ainge was the first player to make over 100 three-pointers in a season in 1988, draining 148 that season.
+Danny Ainge was the first player to make over 100 three-pointers in a season in 1988, scoring 148 that season.
 In the following years, players like Ainge, Dale Ellis, Michael Adams, Vernon Maxwell and Reggie Miller gained a reputation as three-point specialists.
-In 1994, Dale Ellis became the first NBA player to reach 1,000 career three-pointers.
+In 1994, Ellis became the first NBA player to reach 1,000 career three-pointers.
 In 1995, John Starks became the first player to make over 200 three-pointers in a season.
-In 1997, Reggie Miller surpassed Ellis as the NBA's all-time leader in three-pointers, eventually retiring with a record 2,560 three-pointers made.
+In 1997, Miller surpassed Ellis as the NBA's all-time leader in three-pointers, eventually retiring with a record 2,560 three-pointers made.
 Miller remained the all-time leader in three-pointers made until 2011.

 The sport's international governing body, FIBA, introduced the three-point line in 1984, at 6.25 m, and it made its Olympic debut in 1988 in Seoul, South Korea.

 The NCAA's Southern Conference became the first collegiate conference to use the three-point rule, adopting a 22 ft line for the 1980–81 season.
 Ronnie Carr of Western Carolina was the first to score a three-point field goal in college basketball history on November 29, 1980.
 Over the following five years, NCAA conferences differed in their use of the rule and distance required for a three-pointer.
 The line was as close as 17 ft 9 in in the Atlantic Coast Conference, and as far away as 22 ft in the Big Sky.